SanderMertens/flecs/docs/HierarchiesManual.md

 ```
 Position, Position(up)
 ```
 This query will perform _worse_ for `Parent` queries.
 This query will first find all tables with `Position`.
-If it finds a table with a `Parent` component (as opposed to one with a `ChildOf` pair) the query will have to iterate each entity, and traverse the hierarchy upwards for that entity.
+If it finds a table with a `Parent` component (as opposed to one with a `ChildOf` pair) the query has to look at the `Parent` value of each entity and traverse the hierarchy upwards for it.
+Consecutive entities with the same parent are returned as a single result, so per-entity work is only needed when parents alternate.
 The result of this cannot be cached, which further hurts performance.

 The reason up traversal is supported for `Parent` hierarchies is mostly to provide an easier migration path from `ChildOf` hierarchies.
 Performance critical queries should generally not use up traversal in combination with `Parent` hierarchies.
 See below on how to migrate to alternative queries.